What Types of Brake Systems Does My Car Have?

 Brake fluid: Brake fluid activates the brake pistons, which causes your brake pads to slow your vehicle down.
 If there isn't enough brake fluid, the pistons won't activate properly.
-We at Kidder's Repair Service in Belknap recommend getting your brake fluid flushed and replaced every 20,000 miles or two years.
+We at Kidder's Repair Service in Belknap recommend getting your brake fluid flushed and replaced when you come in for regular vehicle maintenance.

 Here are the four types of brake rotors you can have on your vehicle:

 Smooth brake rotors - Most vehicles, including those from, Acura, Alfa Romeo, Aston Martin, and Audi come with smooth brake rotors, and this is because smooth brake rotors provide enough stopping power for most driving conditions.
-Because they have a smooth surface, smooth brake rotors have the most rotor surface area compared to other types of brake rotors, smooth brake rotors can absorb a lot of heat and are not prone to cracking under extreme use.
+Because they have a smooth surface, smooth brake rotors have the most rotor surface area compared to other types of brake rotors.
+They can also absorb a lot of heat and are not prone to cracking under extreme use.

 Your Reliable Shop for Brake Rotors Repair

-If you are having an issue with your brake rotors, Kidder's Repair Service in Barnstead is your place to go.
+If you are having an issue with your brake rotors, Kidder's Repair Service in Barnstead is your go-to place.
 Our team of Quality technicians have decades of experience and are experts in all things auto repair, including General Auto Repair, Diesel Repair, and brake rotors repair.
 We can improve your vehicle's brake performance efficiently and cost-effectively.